hurwitzlab/planet-microbe-datapackages/Deep_sediment_trap/README.md

   - "Lat/long" field was separated in a "lat" and a "long" parameter
   - units in the "depth" attribute was removed and added as unit purl
   - "collection date" field was removed.
 A "start collection date" and a "end collection date" was obtained from personal conversation with the authors.
+  - A "sample description" field was added to make clear the sediment trap origin of these samples.

+Additional information about the sampling protocol can be found at https://doi.org/10.1073/pnas.1903080116